tapascript/40-days-of-javascript/day-03/task.md

 # Tasks
-Please complete the following tasks and post it on the tapaScript Discord under the "40 Days of JavaScript".
+Please complete the following tasks and post them on the tapaScript Discord under "40 Days of JavaScript".

-> Please note that, none of the answers need you to create any UI.
+> Please note that none of the answers need you to create any UI.
 Just focus on the logic building and print the output on the browser console.

 ## 1. Odd or Even?
- - [ ] Take a number and find it the numer is an odd or even number.
+ - [ ] Take a number and find if the number is an odd or even number.
  - [ ] Print the number and result in the console.

 ## 2. Do you have a Driving License?
-Let's check if you are elligible to get a driving license.
+Let's check if you are eligible to get a driving license.
 The eligibility to get a driving licence is 18 years.

 - [ ] Manage `age` as a variable.
 - [ ] Check if the age is elligible for a driving license and print it on the console accordingly.

-## 3. Calculate CTC with Bonus
+## 3. Calculate CTC with a Bonus
-Let's calculate how much do you earn from your office.
+Let's calculate how much you earn from your office.

 - [ ] You get 12,300 rupees as your monthly salary.
 - [ ] You get a 20% bonus on your annual salary.